Our History and Approach

 Our Founding Story

-CEF was founded on the idea that small amounts of capital coupled with social support, savings opportunities, financial education, and positive community could facilitate transitions out of homelessness.
+CEF was founded on the idea that small amounts of capital coupled with social support, savings opportunities, financial education, and a positive community can facilitate transitions out of homelessness.

-In the summer of 2009, a group of students, shelter residents, faculty, and community members in Chapel Hill launched the Community Empowerment Fund to address the systemic financial barriers faced by the homeless and working poor in the United States.
+A group of students, shelter residents, faculty, and community members in Chapel Hill launched the Community Empowerment Fund in 2009 to address the systemic financial barriers faced by individuals experiencing homelessness and poverty.

-CEF came out of the context of relationships between students, community members, and shelter residents in Chapel Hill, North Carolina.
+CEF was built through relationships between students, community members, and shelter residents in Chapel Hill, North Carolina.
 Prior to our launch, students working with the UNC Campus Y committee HOPE offered community development and storytelling-based programs that brought students and shelter residents together in meaningful dialogue on a regular basis.
 Students began to build relationships with members of the homeless community through projects such as Talking Sidewalks, HOPE Gardens, and Community Dinners.

-Through these relationships, HOPE volunteers learned that many individuals in transitional housing simply lacked small amounts of capital to get on the path toward self-sufficiency – as little as $60 for a pair of work boots or $200 for tools.
-While social service agencies existed that could meet a portion of these needs through small cash grants, such grants did not address the deeper causes of cyclical and systemic poverty and inequality.
+Through these relationships, HOPE volunteers learned that many individuals in transitional housing simply lacked small amounts of capital to get on the path toward self-sufficiency–as little as $60 for a pair of work boots or $200 for tools.
+While social service agencies existed that could meet a portion of these needs through small cash grants, such grants did not address the deeper causes of cyclical and systemic poverty and racism.
 Sustained support, human capital, community networks, and true empowerment were still lacking.
-The combination of the need for financial assistance and an assertively supportive community led to the creation of the Community Empowerment Fund – a model of microfinance that develops relationships alongside assets.
+The combination of the need for financial assistance and an assertively supportive community led to the creation of the Community Empowerment Fund-a model of microfinance that develops relationships alongside assets.

 From there, HOPE began a partnership with the Carolina Microfinance Initiative (CMI), a fellow Campus Y committee with extensive experience in international microfinance.
-CMI members traveled abroad to intern with notable MFIs and brought the lessons from these experiences back to the UNC campus.
-In November of 2008, the UNC Law School Center on Poverty, Work & Opportunity joined the partnership to bring an institutional backing and academic foundation to the group’s work.
+CMI members traveled abroad to intern with notable Microfinance Institutions and brought the lessons from these experiences back to the UNC campus.
+In November of 2008, the UNC Law School Center on Poverty, Work, & Opportunity joined the partnership to bring an institutional backing and academic foundation to the group’s work.

 With the help of these three partners, CEF launched our pilot in the summer of 2009.
-Eight student volunteer loan officers and five pilot borrowers, all from diverse backgrounds, worked together to apply, adapt, and refine the CEF approach to domestic microfinance.
+Eight student volunteer loan officers and five pilot borrowers worked together to apply, adapt, and refine the CEF approach to domestic microfinance.

-CEF got it’s start as just a micro-loan program, but based on the lessons that we all learned during the pilot, CEF grew to offer much more.
-Today, CEF is a vibrant community that brings Advocaes and Members together to set and achieve concrete goals around employment, housing, and financial savings.
-CEF strives to create a community of support that empowers Members, creates opportunities for Advocates to grow and learn, and works through the power of collaboration and advocacy to address the systemic causes of homelessness and poverty.
+CEF started as a micro-loan program, but based on the lessons that we learned during the pilot, CEF grew to offer much more.
+Today, CEF is a vibrant community that brings Advocates and Members together to set and achieve concrete goals around employment, housing, and financial savings.
+CEF creates a community of support that empowers Members, offers experiential learning opportunities for Advocates to grow and learn, and uses advocacy and collaboration to address the systemic causes of homelessness and poverty.
 CEF’s work is grounded in recognition of the detrimental impacts of systemic racism on Black and Brown members of our communities.

 In the CEF’s first year, when CEF was still primarily a micro-loan program, Rumsen Films followed a group of CEF’s original borrow’s to document their progress alongside the organization and produced a 20-minute film called “To Borrow, Budget and Save”.